In this article

 How To Keep Your Cat Safe from Mercury?

 While most cats have a low chance of being poisoned by mercury, there are some precautions you can take to keep your cat as safe as possible.
 If your cat needs a fish-based diet, carefully examine the food labels.
-The Natural Resources Defense Council maintains a Consumer Guide to Mercury in Fish, which ranks fish by mercury content from lowest to highest, so when reading cat food labels, you can use the list as a guide.
+The FDA (Food & Drug Administration) has published a table of Mercury Levels in Commercial Fish and Shellfish with data between 1990-2010.
+They also have a more recent publication called “Advice about Eating Fish” with a table that ranks fish by mercury content from lowest to highest, so when reading cat food labels, you can use the list as a guide.

-If your cat is already an avid fish eater, you may need to alternate fish and non-fish foods for a while, gradually lessening the number of cans of tuna-based foods over time.
-It is advised to minimize the fish in your cat’s diet to decrease the risk of mercury poisoning.
+If your cat is already an avid fish eater, you could try to alternate fish and non-fish foods for a while, gradually lessening the number of cans of tuna-based foods over time.
+If your cat will not eat anything else, try to choose diets made with “best choices” species to decrease the risk of mercury poisoning.
 Small fish like sardines in spring water or freeze-dried minnows are good choices for an occasional treat.

-If you give your cat canned tuna as a treat, choose the light chunk variety rather than albacore.
+If you give your cat canned tuna as a treat, you could replace it with plain pieces of chicken breast, or at least choose the light chunk variety rather than albacore.

 Conclusion